Business action on climate change: Use of renewable energies

 In August 2002, the largest gathering of ministers in the history of the world met at the World Summit on Sustainable Development in Johannesburg.
 The global environmental community discussed the role of renewables and energy efficiency in lowering carbon emissions, mitigating poverty reduction (energy access) and improving energy security.
 One result from WSSD was the formation of to carry forward the international dialogue on sustainable energy and its role in the energy mix.

 Partnerships formed include the Renewable Energy and Energy Efficiency Partnership, the Global Village Energy Partnership, the Johannesburg Renewable Energy Coalition (JREC), and the Global Network on Energy for Sustainable Development.

 Renewable energies and renewable energy technologies have many advantages over their fossil fuel counterparts.
-These advantages include the absence of local pollution such as particulates, sulphur oxides (SOX's) and nitrous oxides (NOX's).
+These advantages include the absence of local pollution such as particulates, sulfur oxides (SOX's) and nitrous oxides (NOX's).
 For the business community, the economic advantages are also becoming clearer.
 Numerous studies have shown that the working environment has a significant effect on workforce morale.
 Renewable energy solutions are a part of this, wind turbines in particular being seen by many as a potent symbol of a new modernity, where environmental considerations are taken seriously.
 A workforce seeing a forward-looking and responsible company is more likely to feel good about working for such a company.
 A happier workforce is a more productive workforce.

 More directly, the high petroleum (oil) and gas prices of 2005 have only added to the attraction of renewable energy sources.
 Although most renewable energies are more expensive at current fuel prices, the difference is narrowing, and uncertainty in oil and gas markets is a factor worth considering for highly energy-intensive businesses.

 Another factor affecting the uptake of renewable energies in Europe is the EU Emissions Trading System (ETS or EUTS).
 Many large businesses are fined for increases in emissions, but can sell any "excess" reductions they make.

 Companies with high-profile renewable energy portfolios include an aluminium smelter (Alcan), a cement company (Lafarge), and a microchip manufacturer (Intel).
 Many examples of corporate leadership in this area can be found on the website of The Climate Group, an independent organization set up for promoting such action by business and government.